creativecreatorormaybenot/clock/README.md

 ## TODO

-* Add ball that bounces about scene, e.g.off the second hand.
-Maybe only show it sometimes or make it slow and show other balls for special events.
+* Add ball that bounces about scene.

-  + This should ideally be relaxing -> not fast.
+  + It should rolling down a Bézier curve every second.

-  + Easy one would be a ball rolling down a Bézier curve every second, calculating the acceleration and velocity of the ball based on the slope of the curve.
+    - Forget about the calculus part for this project.

     - The curve could slowly change over time like the background does for relaxation.